silpion/ansible-php/README.md

 ```
 ### php_modules_conf: []

-set special configurations for modules (conf.d) If you want to change something you need to set all
+set special configuration for modules (conf.d) .
+If you want to change something you need to set all configuration of this file
+it will be overwritten ("extension=pdo.so").

 Example:
 ```